Looking for some x-rated but enlightening bedtime reading?

 The book received very positive reviews from critics and, for a time, topped the New York Times bestsellers list when it was published in 2003.

 Overall, it is a confident and pragmatic account of a woman who, thirty years on, is still capitalizing on the name she made for herself as a teenager in the porn industry.
+Her story is one of the most extraordinary in or out of the porn world.

-We Did Porn by Zak Smith
+21. We Did Porn by Zak Smith

 “An intelligent, funny, and self-aware reminder that intelligent, funny, and self-aware people do in fact choose to work in the porn industry.”